mesa-summer-school-2023/mesa-school-bugnet/docs/minilab2.rst

   \Omega_{\rm crit} = \sqrt{\frac{\Gamma G M_\star}{R_\star^3}}

 where :math:`M_\star` and :math:`R_\star` are the mass and radius, respectively.
-The factor $\Gamma$ takes into radiation pressure and is 1 when the star is well below the Eddington luminosity.
+The factor :math:`\Gamma` takes into radiation pressure and is 1 when the star is well below the Eddington luminosity.
 Set an initial rotation rate by adding the following lines to the ``&star_job`` section.

 .. code-block:: console